asermax/send_first/README.md

 Installation
 -----------
-To install, just execute the install.sh script (this will install the plugin locally, it will only be available for the current user).
+To install, just execute the install.sh script; this will install the plugin locally by default.

-TODO: enable global installation (for all users).
+If you want to install the plugin globally (for all the users of the system) you need to use the '-g' option.

 Use
 ---